that retard/bot is explaining the original comic, not the edit

 Or is it too late to get in because from now on most shitty novels will be written and even read by ai who is capable of outputting too much content too fast for any human to compete?

-This is true, as the brain-dead knuckle-draggers working at McD are just as likely to fuck up the order as the AI is likely to mess up the art.
+This is true, as the brain-dead knuckle-draggers working at McD are just as likely to frick up the order as the AI is likely to mess up the art.
 So the job of the "artist" is to keep going back to McD until the order is acceptable.

-prompting+RNG 1girls is retarded, controlnets are a step in the right direction but there's a fucking huge way to go.
+prompting+RNG 1girls is moronic, controlnets are a step in the right direction but there's a fricking huge way to go.
 Eventually there will be some sort of AI photoshop style program where you can actually lay out and compose individual art assets that are always kept consistent and on style.
 And to use it effectively you will need to understand the fundamentals of art, even if fine technique is no longer as important.

 If they claim that AI art is stealing from a bunch of artists to compose an image, wouldn't it be more accurate to say you go to McDonald's, Wendy's, in and out, five guys, etc. And then making your own with parts from all of them?